EVerest/EVerest/docs/hardware/pionix_belay_box.rst

 board, which is a high-level control board for EV charging stations supporting ISO 15118-2 (with ISO 15118-20 on its way) and DIN SPEC70121.

-As both - Yeti and Yak board - are also released as Open Hardware under CERN Open Hardware Licence Version 2 (Permissive), we are very happy to point you to the schematics and design files and also the firmware:
+As both - Yeti and Yak board - are released as Open Hardware under CERN Open Hardware Licence Version 2 (Permissive), we are very happy to point you to the schematics and design files and also the firmware: